shib1111111/CAPM-Financial-Analysis/README.md

 ## Getting Started

-Before you can run the MovieMaven app, ensure that you have the necessary prerequisites installed on your machine.
+Before you can run this app, ensure that you have the necessary prerequisites installed on your machine.

 ### Prerequisites